isomerpages/cris-precise/news-and-events/press-releases/_posts/2023-10-02-post-Boehringer Ingelheim partners with Precision Health Research, Sngapore.md

 Precision Health Research, Singapore (PRECISE) is the central entity set up to coordinate a whole of government effort to implement Phase II of Singapore’s 10-year National Precision Medicine (NPM) strategy.

-NPM Phase 2 aims to transform healthcare in Singapore and improve patient outcomes through new insights into the Asian genome and data-driven healthcare solutions.
+NPM Phase II aims to transform healthcare in Singapore and improve patient outcomes through new insights into the Asian genome and data-driven healthcare solutions.
 NPM Phase II will also enhance the breadth and depth of the Precision Medicine-related industry by attracting and anchoring overseas companies in Singapore, while yielding new opportunities for home-grown companies.

 PRECISE is a programme under the Consortium for Clinical Research and Innovation, Singapore (CRIS), a subsidiary of Ministry of Health Holdings.
 PRECISE is supported by the National Research Foundation, Singapore, and the Singapore Ministry of Health’s National Medical Research Council.